zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 | 6   | 2025-05-01 | 2025-05-01 | `STATE_INITIAL`  |

-In addition to the activate and create calls we made on this iteration, we can now safely delete the oldest key:
+In addition to the activate and create calls we made on this iteration, we can now safely delete the oldest key, as both requirement 3 and 4 are now fulfilled:

 ```bash
 curl -L -X DELETE 'https://$CUSTOM-DOMAIN/resources/v3alpha/web_keys/1' \